Esperanza Malchi: Kira of Safiye Sultan

 Esperanza Malchi had the same favored position to Safiye Sultan, as Esther Handali had previously had to Nurbanu Sultan.
 As was common for a kira, she became the trusted confidant of her client, and her tasks soon expanded from acting as intermediary for merchant goods to acting as intermediary for other money transactions, and from there to further tasks between her client and the outside world.
 When Safiye became the valide sultan, mother and adviser of the reigning sultan (1595-1603), Handali's own influence reached its peak, and she was entrusted with political and diplomatic correspondence between Safiye and foreign powers.
 In the case of Esperanza Malchi, her position of favorite to Safiye Sultan was rumoured to be the result of a love affair between the two women, a rumour which was described by the English ambassador at the Ottoman court.

 Reportedly, she attempted to influence Safiye (and through her the sultan) to a policy against the Republic of Venice, and by doing so came in conflict with the Venetian spy Beatrice Michiel, who had the opposite intention: the two women once came in to open conflict in front of Safiye.

 She even acted as the intermediary between Safiye and the Queen of England, and wrote to Queen Elizabeth I of England on her mistress' behalf, mentioning discreet exchanges of diplomatic items.

 Death

 The position of Esperanza Malchi became a cause of widespread discontent.
-Her influence upon the sultan's mother and through her upon the sultan himself and the policy of the Ottoman Empire was resented, as well as her powerful role in the economic affairs of the court.
-In the spring of 1600, the imperial cavalry revolted because of the devaluation of the currency.
+Her influence upon the sultan's mother and through her upon the sultan himself and the policy of the Ottoman Empire was resented, as well as her influential role in the economic affairs of the court.
+In the spring of 1600, the Ottoman cavalry revolted because of the devaluation of the currency.
 Malchi became the target of their discontent, and the rebels successfully demanded of the sultan that he turn Esperanza Malchi over to them.
-On 1 April, Esperanza Malchi was intercepted and assassinated near the house of Halil Pasha, kaimakam of Constantinople, together with her eldest son, while her second son escaped and her youngest son converted to Islam.
+On 1 April, Esperanza Malchi and her eldest son were assassinated near the house of Halil Pasha, the Kaymakam of Constantinople.
+Her second son escaped while her youngest son converted to Islam.
 Her assassination was seen as a hard blow to the Jewish community of Constantinople.